King Albert Park MRT station: Bankruptcy of main contractor

-On 19 June 2013, the main contractor for the station Alpine Bau went bankrupt.
+On 19 June 2013, Alpine Bau, the main contractor for the station, went bankrupt.
 The sudden insolvency caught the LTA by surprise, as the construction was going well by then.
 An "unprecedented situation", the LTA immediately took action.
 A security firm was employed to protect the sites and the incomplete structures, while the LTA worked with experts to preserve the tunnel boring machines and recharge wells.
 As the LTA sought a new contractor, McConnell Dowell South East Asia, the contractor for Beauty World station, was temporarily appointed as the caretaker contractor to carry on tunnelling works.
-Through engagement with the Ministry of Manpower, the 400 affected workers were reassigned or sent home.
+Through engagement with the Ministry of Manpower, the 400 affected workers were either reassigned or repatriated.

 On 29 August 2013, the LTA announced the appointment of two new contractors for King Albert Park and the two other stations.
 The contract for the completion of the King Albert Park and Sixth Avenue stations and associated tunnels was awarded to McConnell Dowell at a contract sum of $254 million (US$ million).
 The contractors were appointed just eight weeks after the insolvency, whereas usually, a tender needed at least six months for evaluation and processing.
 The quick appointment was to reduce the delay in the completion of DTL2.

 To speed up the construction as much as possible, manpower for the construction of these stations increased by 25%, with workers taking up additional graveyard shifts so that work could continue throughout the day and night.
 To reduce inconvenience to residents, rather than using conventional breakers, quieter wire saws were utilised to break up the concrete struts.

 On 28 June 2015, Transport Minister Lui Tuck Yew announced that the DTL2 would be opened earlier, with the works 95% complete.
 The LTA managed to bring forward the completion as the staff worked through many weekends and "sleepless nights".
 The engineers were reported to be "equally proud and relieved" of the achievement and they were credited for their cooperation and hard work.
 In August that year, Lui announced that the DTL2 segment would open on 27 December.
 Prior to the station's opening, passengers were offered a preview of the station during the DTL open house on 5 December.

 Cross Island Line

-The station was first announced to interchange with the Cross Island Line (CRL) on 20 September 2022 by Transport Minister S Iswaran.
+The station was first announced to interchange with the Cross Island Line (CRL) on 20 September 2022 by Transport Minister S. Iswaran.
 The CRL platforms will be constructed as part of CRL Phase 2, a 15 km segment spanning six stations from Turf City station to Jurong Lake District station.

 The contract for the construction of CRL King Albert Park station was awarded to China Communications Construction Company Limited (Singapore Branch) for S$447 million (US$ million) in October 2023.
 Construction of the new station was scheduled to begin in 2024 and be completed in 2032.
+When completed, the CRL station will be the deepest MRT station on the network at 50 m underground.